awpala/udemy-my-courses-data-parser/README.md

 ## Overview

-A semi-automated, scripts-based approach to downloading courses data for an authenticated Udemy user account.
+A semi-automated, scripts-based approach for downloading courses data for an authenticated [Udemy](https://www.udemy.com) user account.

 ## Prereqs

-Intended for Unix-based systems (drafted on Ubuntu 22.04).
+Intended for running/use on Unix-based systems (drafted on Ubuntu 22.04).
 Additional external dependencies are as follows:
   * [`jq`](https://jqlang.github.io/jq/) command-line utility for JSON parsing
   * (***optional***) Node.js v.16+
   * (***optional***) Postgres v.13+

 ***N.B.*** ***optional*** dependencies only required for JSON to SQL conversion.
+See corresponding steps `2` and `3` in the next section.

 ## Steps for Use